 Louis HuangPlayed by Randall Park

 Louis is the husband of Jessica and the father of Eddie, Emery, and Evan.
-He moves his family from Washington, D.C. to Orlando to open up a restaurant called Cattleman’s Ranch Steakhouse.
+He moved his family from Washington, D.C. to Orlando to open up a restaurant called Cattleman's Ranch.
 He loves everything about America and full-on bought into the American Dream.
 Unlike Jessica, he believes in the good of people.
+He's taken great pride in turning the once struggling steakhouse, Cattleman's Ranch, into a successful family restaurant.
+With a new business partner on board, he is afforded the luxury of spending more time with the family, but also struggles with relinquishing control of business decisions.

 As an actor and writer, Randall Park is fast becoming one of the freshest and most in-demand faces in Hollywood with his extraordinarily diverse skill set and wide-ranging background in both film and television.